BlackeMesa/EARs/README.md

 ## Issues

-You've found a bug in the source code, a mistake in the documentation or maybe you'd like a new feature?
-You can help us by [submitting an issue on GitHub](https://github.com/orgs/JavaScript-Mastery-PRO/projects/8).
+You've found a bug in the source code, a mistake in the documentation or maybe you'd like a new feature? .
 Before you create an issue, make sure to search the issue archive -- your issue may have already been addressed!

 Please try to create bug reports that are: